NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Motivation

 \subsection{Challenge 2: Recomputation}

-To implement $XUV$ with minimum data movement, we fuse the two matmuls into a single kernel.
-We call our approach the naïve fused kernel.
+To minimize data movement in computing $XUV$, we fuse the two matmuls into a single kernel, which we refer to as the \emph{naïve fused kernel}.
 Instead of materializing the intermediate result $Y=XU$ in HBM, the kernel recomputes $Y$ on the fly for each block of the final output.
-While this eliminates intermediate HBM writes, it replaces the I/O overhead with a penalty in computation and HBM reads.
+While this approach eliminates intermediate HBM writes, it shifts the bottleneck to increased computation and redundant HBM reads, as blocks of $X$ and $U$ must be repeatedly loaded to regenerate $Y$.

 Algorithm~\ref{alg:naive_fused_kernel} details our naive fused kernel.
 The computational penalty arises because the calculation of the intermediate block $Y_{mp}$ (lines 9–11) is nested inside the main loop over $n$ (lines 5-13).
 As a result, the kernel redundantly recomputes the same $Y_{mp}$ for every output block $O_{mn}$ in a row.
 The computation of each output block $O_{mn}$ can be expressed as the following nested summation: